Cristóbal Rojas (artist): Biography

 In 1883, Rojas exhibited his La muerte de Girardot en Bárbula (The death of Girardot in Bárbula) in the Salón del Centenario to commemorate the birth of Simon Bolivar and won a silver medal in second place along with the painter Arturo Michelena.
 This award would grant him a scholarship by government amounting to 50 pesos each month, to study in Europe.
 In early 1884 he had moved to study in Paris where he established a friendship with Emilio Boggio.
 In the period between 1883 and 1890 Rojas would experiment slowly with different pictorial tendencies and techniques ranging from post-romanticism to impressionism.

 Melancholic, and with an uncertain temperament, Rojas was inspired by examples of artwork he discovered on his continuous visits to the Louvre.
 Between 1886 and 1889 he exhibited many paintings in the Paris City Hall, including La miseria (1886); El violinista enfermo (1886); La taberna (1877); El plazo vencido (1887); La primera y última comunión (1888) and El bautizo (1889).

 With El Bautizo, a notable change in his work is observed.
 With a more acute perception of chromatic atmosphere, the painting displayed clear Dutch influences, a style which was also reflected in a later painting he produced in 1889 Dante y Beatriz a orillas del Leteo.
 Towards the end of 1889, Rojas moved away from the painting of dramatic effects which he had typically displayed at Paris Hall, and began to display talent for scenes and portraits, using colours and paying attention to details with impressionism.
 However, the subsidies for his scholarship would soon run out, and he became plagued with tuberculosis.
 He was forced to return to Venezuela in 1890, bringing with himself his last paintings, a portrait of President Juan Pablo Rojas Paúl and The Purgatorio, a depiction of purgatory (both 1890).
-Soon after his return to Caracas, he died on November 8 of 1890, around 5 weeks before his 33rd birthday.
+Soon after his return to Caracas, he died on November 8 of 1890, at age 32.